sarahcstringer/mcp-code-demo/README.md

 # Code execution with MCP

 This repository demonstrates the key difference between traditional tool calling and code execution with the [Model Context Protocol (MCP)](https://modelcontextprotocol.io).
-It shows how separating context from execution environment makes AI agents more efficient and cost-effective.
+It shows how separating context from execution environment can make AI agents more efficient and cost-effective for data-heavy tasks.

-This demo is based blog posts from [Anthropic](https://www.anthropic.com/engineering/code-execution-with-mcp) and [Cloudflare](https://blog.cloudflare.com/code-mode/) about code execution with MCP.
+This demo is based on blog posts from [Anthropic](https://www.anthropic.com/engineering/code-execution-with-mcp) and [Cloudflare](https://blog.cloudflare.com/code-mode/) about code execution with MCP.

 The examples here use a local MCP server to demonstrate the full MCP + code execution stack.
 The MCP server simulates latency and provides synthetic data.
 Run the demos below or read the [writeup](WRITEUP.md) for more details about the concepts.

 ## Run the demos

-This demo shows two examples of using MCP + code execution.
-The first example uses traditional tool calling, where all tool results pass through the context window.
-The second example uses code execution, where the agent writes code that calls the MCP tools directly in an execution environment.
+This demo shows an example of traditional tool calling and an updated example using code execution with MCP.

-It uses a local MCP server (`mcp_servers/data_mcp_server.py`) that exposes an API for fetching paginated data about synthetic user activity.
-The server introduces a 100ms delay to simulate latency in a real API.
+The local MCP server ([mcp_servers/data_mcp_server.py](mcp_servers/data_mcp_server.py)) fetches paginated data about synthetic user activity and introduces artificial delays (100-200ms) to simulate latency in a real API.

 ### Prerequisites